 Before Tesla added Storm Watch mode to Powerwall, users still had the ability to protect their homes against power outages, but the process was manual.
 On a daily basis, most customers are not using the “Backup Only” mode.
 Instead, they are using modes which store their solar production to be used at night or to store energy from the grid to use during peak pricing.
 With their Tesla apps, users manage their systems and choose whether they wants to store excess power or send it back to the grid.
-They would then have to be made aware of an approaching storm and manually switch the mode to save power before a storm.
+They would then have to manually switch the mode to save power before an approaching storm.
 This cumbersome process can be the difference between a charged Powerwall and customers left in the dark during a storm.
 If you were not home or simply forgot to adjust the system, then you wouldn’t have any power reserved in the event of an outage.
 Storm Watch fixed that.
 The technology streamlined the process, making it effortless for solar owners to retain power in advance of a storm.

 Tom Fallon of Salisbury, Massachusetts is experiencing firsthand the benefits that solar plus storage can provide.
 In 2014, Tom installed solar panels on his property.
 He didn’t originally choose us to set up his system, but, when he began experiencing issues with his SunEdison panels, a brand that is out of business now, he learned that his original solar contractor had also run out of business.
 He reached out to us to service his panels and, after discovering we are a Tesla Powerwall Certified Installer, eventually decided to invest in two Powerwalls to complement his solar array.